-Covered California said it has call centers running in the Sacramento area and Contra Costa County to assist the uninsured or people with coverage that doesnt meet the new federal standard.
-People also can enroll online at www.coveredca.com or meet face-to-face with certified insurance brokers to sign up for plans.
+Covered California said it has call centers running in Merced, the Sacramento area and Contra Costa County to assist the uninsured or people with coverage that doesn’t meet the new federal standard.
+People also can enroll online at www.coveredca.com and meet face-to-face with certified insurance brokers to sign up for plans.

 Enrollment was set to begin despite Republican threats of a federal government shutdown if Democrats in Congress do not agree to defund the Affordable Care Act.
 Covered California said it would not delay enrollment because of the clamor in Washington.

 On the day before enrollment, consumers still were unable to see lists of hospitals, doctors and pharmacies connected with the four health plans in the region.
-Bavarro said he was told that provider directories, showing which health care providers accept the insurance, would be available from the insurers starting today.
+However, provider directories, showing which health care providers accept the insurance, reportedly will be available from the insurers starting today.

-Bavarro said he expects many valley residents, especially those with diabetes or high blood pressure, or those paying for expensive COBRA benefits, will jump at the chance of getting coverage.
-People will be on their honor for stating income when applying for tax credits to lower premiums.
-Bavarro advised them to be honest because the Internal Revenue Service will be closely watching tax returns filed by April 2015 for 2014.
+Insurance brokers expect that many valley residents, especially those with diabetes or high blood pressure, or those paying for expensive COBRA benefits, will jump at the chance of getting coverage.
+People will be on their honor for stating income when applying for tax credits to lower premiums, but they are being warned be honest because the Internal Revenue Service will be closely watching tax returns filed by April 2015 for 2014.

-Understating income will result in having to repay all or a portion of the tax credit, Bavarro said.
-People who start earning more at midyear, because of a promotion or job change, should report that to Covered California or their brokers so their premiums are adjusted, he added.
+Understating income could result in having to repay all or a portion of the tax credit.
+People who start earning more at midyear, because of a promotion or job change, are advised to report that to Covered California or their brokers so their premiums are adjusted.